nextflow-io/training/docs/hello_nextflow/05_hello_operator.md

     """
 ```

-That is all it takes to switch HaplotypeCaller to generating GVCFs instead of VCFs.
+And that's all it takes to switch HaplotypeCaller to generating GVCFs instead of VCFs, right?

 ### 1.2.
 Run the pipeline to verify that you can generate GVCFs